stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Item status.** The current status of the associated item record.
 Expected pieces typically have a status of 'On order', which updated to 'In process' once the piece is received.
 *   **Call number.** The item level call number.
 This will update the item record if filled in.
 *   **Create item.** This will show as 'Connected' and provide a clickable link to the item in Inventory, if applicable.
-*   **Display on holdings.**  Select the **Display on holdings** checkbox to indicate that information about this piece should be displayed in the Inventory app in the Acquisition section of the holdings record.
+*   **Display on holding.**  Select the **Display on holding** checkbox to indicate that information about this piece should be displayed in the Inventory app in the Acquisition section of the holdings record.
 See [Inventory > Acquisition](../../inventory/#acquisition) for more information.
 *   **Supplement.** Select the **Supplement** checkbox to indicate that the piece is supplementary material such as a CD or a map.

+## Routing pieces
+This applies only to receiving records where the corresponding purchase order line has an order format of 'Physical resource' or 'P/E mix'.
+Routing in FOLIO allows libraries to divert received materials away from the normal receiving process and workflow, to direct the materials to alternate locations for pre-circulation distribution or other special handling.
+Routing lists are configured in [Settings > Orders > Routing](../../settings/settings_orders/settings_orders/#settings--orders--routing--list-configuration).
+One routing lists may be configured per physical piece on a purchase order line.
+If a purchase order line has [routing lists configured](../orders/#routing-lists), the receiving title will show an indicator that the title has routing.
+The receiving title will contain a section labeled **Routing lists** that will be expanded by default.

+### Adding routing lists
+1. In the **Routing lists** section, click **Actions > Add routing list**.
+2. Enter a Name for the routing list.
+3. Optional: Add any Notes to the routing list.
+4. Click Add users to launch a search modal for the Users app.
+5. Select the user(s) to assign to the routing list and click Save.
+6. Use the six dots icon in the left column of the Users table to establish the order in which the material should be routed.
+7. Click Save & close.

+### Printing routing lists
+1. In the **Routing lists** section, click **Actions > Print all routing lists**.
+2. This will launch the browser's print preview containing the information templated when the routing list was configured.
+3. Print or save, as needed.

+## Binding and unbinding pieces

 ## Unreceiving an piece

 1. In the Received section of the receiving title, click **Actions**.
 In the action menu, select **Unreceive.**
 2. In the receiving title window, all of the received pieces are displayed in a table list containing barcode, display summary, enumeration, piece format, request, comment, select location, and call number.